 Synonymous with cleaning products, most people know about Clorox (NYSE:CLX) perhaps by muscle memory or instinct.
 One thing is for sure though: prior to the pandemic, I’ve never fielded a question from someone interested in buying CLX stock.
 Well, this is one more item to include in our new normal.
 Among coronavirus stocks to buy, Clorox is easily the sexiest.

 Once panic hit our communities, this brand flew off the shelves.
-Now, it’s gotten to a point where if someone had a choice between a “Bennie” and a Clorox hand sanitizer, they’ll probably pick the latter.
-That’s one way to justify buying CLX stock.
+It got to a point where if someone had a choice between a “Bennie” and a Clorox hand sanitizer, they would have probably picked the latter.
+That was one way to justify buying CLX stock.